 With the Gators down one coming into the final period of the playoffs, it was now or never for them to convert.
 The first half of the period was evenly matched, and defense controlled throughout, but Jacob Horwitz was finally able to find the back of the net with nine minutes to go.
 Nicholson would record the only assist on the play.
 With the way the game was going, it looked like Florida would hold Alabama to overtime; however, with a minute and a half left to play, Easton Williamson would score off a feed from Max Savaloja.
 The Gators would try hard to tie it up again, but Alabama shut down their defense.
 The Crimson Tide would take third place in the tournament with a 4-3 win over the Gators.
 Florida would take fourth place.
 Jacob Horwitz would take player of the game honors for Florida while Easton Williamson, who scored the game-winning goal, would take the honors for Alabama.

 Later that night, the Georgia Bulldogs would beat out the FAU Owls 4-2 in the championship game.
 The final playoff rankings are as follows: #1 Georgia Bulldogs, #2 FAU Owls, #3 Alabama Crimson Tide, #4 Florida Gators, #5 Georgia Tech Yellow Jackets, #6 Clemson Tigers, #7 Auburn Tigers, #8 MTSU Blue Raiders.

 Although the Gators fell flat in the final two games of the playoffs, this season was still nothing short of a success.
-They accumulated a great CHS record, finished in the top ten in the CHF Southeast Region rankings, won the Thrasher Cup and finished fourth in the CHS playoffs.
+They accumulated a great CHS record, finished in eleventh in the CHF Southeast Region rankings, won the Thrasher Cup and placed fourth in the CHS playoffs.
 It will only get better from here next season.
 With young talent ready to take bigger roles on the team and with most of the veterans staying for at least one more season, the only direction this hockey team can go is up.